How to File LLC Taxes in New York? (Step by Step Guide)

 • Withholding Tax: New York State requires employers to withhold state income tax from employee wages and submit the sum withheld to the state's Department of Taxation and Finance.

-• Workers’ Compensation: Additionally, all employers must provide worker's compensation insurance for employees.
-The cost of workers' compensation will vary depending on the size of the company and the nature of the work that employees do.
+• Workers' Compensation: All employers must carry workers' compensation insurance for employees.
+The cost varies depending on the size of the company and the type of work employees perform.

 • Unemployment Insurance Tax: Employers must also pay unemployment insurance taxes.
-The rates range from 2.025% to 9.825%.
-For 2023, new employers will have to pay a rate of 3.4%.
+Rates run from 2.1% to 9.9%.
+For 2025, new employers are assigned a rate of 4.1%.

 4. Industry Taxes